dog-broad/OS_Notes/SDE.md

 | Involves learning from past mistakes and incidents. | Involves continuous improvement and learning from potential scenarios. |
 | Reactive responses can disrupt workflows and operations. | Proactive measures aim to maintain smooth operations. |
 | Emphasizes corrective actions. | Emphasizes preventive actions. |

+## RMMM Plan (Risk Mitigation, Monitoring and Management)

+**Risk Mitigation, Monitoring, and Management (RMMM)** is a strategy that focuses on identifying, assessing, and mitigating risks to an organization's assets and resources.
+It involves identifying potential risks, analyzing their impact, and developing strategies to minimize their impact.
+It's a continuous process that helps organizations identify and manage risks to their assets and resources.

+**Risk Mitigation, Monitoring, and Management (RMMM) Plan:**

+1. **Risk Mitigation:**
+Risk mitigation is primarily a proactive problem avoidance strategy.
+It involves developing plans to prevent potential problems from occurring.
+To initiate this process, checklists are utilized to identify risks in a generic sense, which is followed by a deeper analysis to identify project-specific risks.
+Once all risks are identified, they are evaluated based on their probability of occurrence.
+Plans are then devised to either avoid or reduce the impact of these identified risks should they materialize.

+2. **Risk Monitoring:**
+Monitoring, on the other hand, is a project tracking activity.
+Its primary goal is to ensure that any predicted risks occur as anticipated.
+It also verifies that the risk-aversion strategies defined for each risk are appropriately applied.
+Additionally, it collects relevant information during the project lifecycle that can later be used for future risk analysis.

+3. **Risk Management:**
+Risk management encompasses planning for contingencies in the event of risk occurrence.
+It involves assessing, prioritizing, and planning for risks that might affect the project.
+This proactive approach assists in minimizing the probability or impact of potential risks.